siddheshsomvanshi1/siddhesh_music_player/README.md

 6.Active highlighting of the currently playing song.
 7.Menu for selecting songs directly.

-Technologies Used
+Technologies Used:

 1.React
 2.Axios for HTTP requests
 3.Font Awesome for icons
 4.CSS for styling

-Getting Started
+Getting Started:

 1.To get a local copy up and running, follow these steps.

-Prerequisites
+Prerequisites:

 1.Node.js
 2.npm or yarn

-Installation
+Installation:

 1.Clone the repo:
 2.Copy code
 git clone https://github.com/yourusername/your-repo.git